Understanding minimally invasive decompressions and stabilization surgery for spinal stenosis

 Spinal stenosis — minimally invasive decompression and stabilization surgery

-There are two main facets of minimally invasive spine surgery: minimally invasive decompression surgery and minimally invasive stabilization surgery.
+There are two main approaches to minimally invasive spine surgery: minimally invasive decompression surgery and minimally invasive stabilization surgery.
 Both surgeries can be used to treat the symptoms of spinal stenosis.
-The type of surgery available to you depends on the cause, location, and severity of your spinal stenosis.
+The type of surgery available to you depends on the cause, location and severity of your spinal stenosis.

 Minimally invasive decompression surgery for spinal stenosis

 Laminotomy and foraminotomy are two of our most commonly performed minimally invasive decompression surgeries to treat spinal stenosis.
-The goal of minimally invasive decompression surgery is to remove the diseased portion of the spine, i.e. a portion of a herniated disc, bone spur, or other abnormality, in order to decompress the nerve root in the spinal cord.
+The goal of minimally invasive decompression surgery is to remove the damaged portion of the spine, i.e. a portion of a herniated disc, bone spur or other abnormality, in order to decompress the nerve root in the spinal cord.

 The procedure is performed through a small, 1-inch incision to prevent excessive scar tissue and muscle disruption.
 Through this incision, the infected portion of the spine is removed and the nerve decompressed.
 Since the surgery is performed as an outpatient procedure, patients are able to return home the same day the surgery is completed.